andrejbauer/formalized-mathematics-in-lean/formath/07-project-setup.md

 ## Working on the project

 It is really up to you to organize work the way you like it.
-Experience shows that it is best to split your project into smaller parts, each of which achievable in reasonable time.
+Experience shows that it is best to split your project into smaller goals, each of which is achievable in reasonable time.

 Your initial blueprint should list the overall goals, the parts of the project (perhaps organized as sections), and external references as appropriate.
 The initial blueprint should suffice to get your started and to keep you on track.